Kingsbury Training Centre

 LANDSCAPE OF MONT PARK AREA

 In the 1900s, Bundoora and Mont Park consisted of cleared acres of farmland with Mount Cooper and Gresswell Hill (then called Mount Sugarloaf) as its main features.
 At times before World War One, military manoeuvres were conducted along Plenty Road, from Darebin Creek and Bundoora Park to the Plenty River Gorge, and they were often centred on Gresswell Hill.

 Hugh Linaker and the Historic Gardens of Mont Park area

 There are still many heritage listed trees remaining in the Mont Park and Kingsbury grounds.
-A distinctive and rare Pepper Tree Schinus lentiscifolia is located next to the airing yard of Terrace 14.
+A distinctive and rare Pepper Tree Schinus lentiscifolia is located next to one of the Heritage buildings.
 It has small deep pink berries and bright green foliage.
 There are only three other, smaller examples of this plant in Victoria located in the Royal Botanic Gardens.
 Other significant and interesting trees include a Blue Atlas Cedar (Cedrus atlantica), a Golden Monterey Cypress (Cupressus macrocarpa) and several huge old River Red gums.
 Large deciduous elms change throughout the seasons, as do the magnificent English oaks (Quercus robur).
 As a contrast, the Algerian Oak (Quercus canariensis) is semi-evergreen.
 Its leaves have lobes that are shallower than typical oak leaves.